HelloMondo / Italy / Rome / Colosseum

 West view of the Colosseum

-The Colosseum is still the largest amphitheatre ever constructed: an immense building that represents all the power, glory and brutality of the Roman Empire and that has become a symbol of Rome itself.
+The Colosseum is the largest amphitheatre ever constructed: an immense building that represents all the power, glory and brutality of the Roman Empire and that has become a symbol of Rome itself.
 See the place where gladiators fought to the death to entertain the crowds and enjoy special access to the arena and underground areas that are off-limits to most visitors.
 A guided tour of the Colosseum will bring the bloody history of this incredible building back to life.

 Most tickets to the Colosseum also include access to the Palatine Hill and the Roman Forum, but not all give access to the arena and the upper levels of the building.
 Your tickets to the Colosseum are valid for these other sites for 24h after you enter the Colosseum.